DanDo385/solidity-edu/foundry/03-events-and-logging/README.md

 3. Test with multiple events in one transaction
 4. Build a simple frontend that listens to events
 5. Measure gas: indexed vs non-indexed parameters

+## ✅ Key Takeaways & Common Pitfalls

+- Events are ~10x cheaper than storage writes; keep state in storage and history in logs.
+- Indexed params (max 3) make filtering possible—log addresses/token IDs, not giant strings.
+- Logs are write-only for contracts, so design read paths with storage and view functions.
+- Cache storage reads (like the old status) before writing to avoid extra `SLOAD`s.
+- Strings/dynamic data are pricey; prefer `bytes32` when the shape is fixed and log the rest.
+- Emit after state changes so reverted transactions don't still pay for useless logs.

 ## 🧪 Test Coverage